pfsense/docs/source/firewall/remote-firewall-administration.rst

 Restricted Firewall Access
 --------------------------

-If the WebGUI port must be to the Internet, restrict it by IP address/range as much as possible.
+If the webGUI port must be to the Internet, restrict it by IP address/range as much as possible.
 Ideally, if there is a static IP address at the location to manage from, allow traffic from that IP or subnet and nowhere else.
 Aliases are good to use, and they may include